IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 **NOTES:** Only templates onboarded by the IBM Technology Zone Support Team is accepted as a Production Templates.

-Production Templates are admin owned VMs for environments defined within an enabled collection and stored in folder named **templates** (following steps for Template-shared) or **templates-user** (following steps for Template to collection)
+Production Templates are admin owned VMs for environments defined within an enabled collection and stored in folder named **templates** (following steps for Template-shared using Template Builder) or **templates-user** (following steps for Template to collection)